Revision Date: August 27, 2025

 - The University does not have an auditable mechanism to ensure compliance with Time & Materials or Labor Hours budget types.

-We encourage departments to use a condensed budget template with corporate sponsors to simplify negotiations.
+We encourage departments to use the Non-Federal Budget Template, available on the Internal Budget Templates page, with corporate sponsors to simplify negotiations.
 This budget structure incorporates overhead (IDC) into each direct cost line, allowing us to present the sponsor with a budget model familiar to them.

 Regardless of how the budget is structured, it should include the appropriate Indirect Cost rate (below) to ensure coverage of facilities and administrative costs that your department generates.